 8. They “Always Sell Over Asking”

-You might see this brandished as a badge of honour, but beware: This boast may be a dubious deception.
+You might see this brandished as a badge of honor, but beware: This boast may be a dubious deception.
 It’s meant to make you think, “Oh, this person must be a good negotiator!”
 But that’s not necessarily the case, especially if you undercut your asking price.
 If you worked at McDonalds and you told your boss that you believed a Big Mac is only worth $1.00 but then you sold one “over asking” at the menu rate of $5.25, then, your boss will not be impressed with you, and rightly so.
 Let’s remember, you’re the boss in this situation.

 I’m not saying these people who say they “Always Sell Over Asking” are always lying.
 That’s impossible for me to know.
 But I encourage you to ask them how they do it, and if they aren’t able to give you a detailed breakdown of what makes them so much better at negotiating and marketing, it’s probably just hot air.